 Display of altered permits incurs a heavy fine and impoundment.
 Back parking will be charged from the date of alteration.

 Refunds for cancelled parking will be made on a prorated basis.
 Any issued hangtags will need to be returned in order to receive the refund.
+No refunds will be issued for student permits after the 13th week of the semester.
 No refunds will be made for permits revoked due to misuse.